Hannah Daniel

 Hannah Daniel (born 20 January 1986) is a British actress from Cardiff, Wales, best known for her roles on TV series Hinterland, Keeping Faith and Holby City.

 Early life

 Hannah Daniel was born in Cardiff.
 She attended Ysgol Gyfun Gymraeg Glantaf and later read English literature at University College London, By age 24, she was a S4C presenter.

 Georgia Lee and Daniel wrote and directed (You Have Reached Your) DESTINATION, about a 29 year old Uber driver's pregnancy.

 Personal life

 Daniel lives in London, with her partner, the actor Richard Harrington.
-Daniel and Harrington worked together for all three series of the dual-language crime drama Hinterland / Y Gwyll (aired 2013-2016), where every scene was shot first in Welsh and then in English.
+Daniel and Harrington worked together for all three series of the dual-language crime drama Hinterland/Y Gwyll (aired 2013–2016), where every scene was shot first in Welsh and then in English.
 Each of the two productions was then compiled and aired as a separate three-series programme.
 Harrington appeared as the lead actor, DCI Tom Mathias, and Daniel played one of his subordinates, DS Siân Owens.
-They have two sons together, Moris was born in 2019 and Jaco born in 2021.
+They have two sons together, Moris born in 2019 and Jaco born in 2021.